 However, another easily recognizeable problem with the way the local Koreans on MASH were portrayed is that some of those spoke English much too well and were also too privy to Western culture.
 For example, you probably remember the big bald “Korean” with a mustache who regularly appeared in various roles, Richard Lee-Sung.
 He played Korean who made the bust of Colonel Potter for Frank and Margaret, among many other appearances.
 He spoke perfect English, albeit with an “accent,” and continually made American sounding wisecracks.

-In reality, Richard Lee-Sung was Chinese-Mexican, born El Paso and raised in Los Angeles.
+In reality, Richard Lee-Sung was Chinese-Mexican, born in El Paso and raised in Los Angeles.
 He was even a US Marine who served in the Korean War, earning a purple heart after being injured in the battle of the Chosin Reservoir, perhaps the most infamous pitched battle in the war.
 There, the 1st Marine Division and other UN forces were greatly outnumbered by the Chinese.
 This was a nightmare battle where approximately 2,500 American service members died and thousands were wounded while fighting in harsh and brutal winter conditions.
 In other words, although he lived in China-Town, Richard Lee-Sung was as much American as Chinese and certainly was no Korean.

-The same is true of a majority of the Asian actors who appeared on the show.
+What was true of Lee-Sung was true of a majority of the Asian actors who appeared on the show.
 Most of them were Asian-American and, of course, spoke perfect English.
 The show took advantage of this and, indeed, having all the characters speak as much English as possible made a half-hour TV show much easier to produce, as, otherwise, too much time would be spent portraying the problems caused by the language barrier.
 This certainly was depicted on MASH, but it would be highly impractical to frequently have Korean characters with a lot of screen time speak only Korean.